anchnk/about-me/README.md

 ## Files available in this repository

 - **[`companies.json`](companies.json)**: List of companies I work/worked for.
+    JSON format so that can be easily parsed for a dynamic web resume.
 - **[`conferences.adoc`](conferences.adoc)**: List of events (mainly dev confs, summits, meetups...).
 - **[`projects.md`](projects.md)**: List of the projects I worked on